babak2/SearchTerm/README.md

 ## Program Requirements

-- The program is intended to run on Linux (Ubuntu), but it may also work on Windows.
+- The program is intended to run on Linux (Ubuntu).
 - The input file should be a text file (.txt) with a specific format.
 - The source text lines specify the <source_text>, and the last line specifies the <search_term>.
 - The program searches the <source_text> for matches of the <search_term> and outputs the matching lines.